 Address: 28 West Freedom Way UNIT 300, Cincinnati, OH 45202

-You’ll be placed in a themed room where you must use clues and your wit to find your way out before time runs out.
+You’ll be placed in a themed room where you must examine clues and use your wits to find your way out before it’s too late.
 With five different rooms to choose from – The Museum, The Study, The Theater, The Chapel, and Pharaoh’s Tomb – you will be challenged no matter which one you pick.

 28. New Riff Distilling